-suk pro Jur reby appoints the Chairman of the meeting ostitution, to represent and voteoxy of the undersigned stockholder, at the Ani LAND & LIFESCAPES, INC. (the "Company" g, as attorney-in-fact or proxy, with power of shares registered in his/her/its name as nual Stockholders' Meeting of the Company or nment thereof for the purpose of acting on the 1.
+sul pro Jur eby appoints the Chairman of the meeting, shares registered in his/her/its name as ual Stockholders' Meeting of the Company on 1.
 Approval of the minutes of the last Annual Meeting of Stockholders held on June 15, 2022 Yes No Abstain 5.
 Re-appointment of SyCip Gorres Velayo & Co. as external auditor☐ Yes ☐ No ☐ Abstain 2.
 Noting of the President's Report and Management Report and Approval of the Audited Financial Statements for the year 2022 ☐ Yes ☐ No ☐ Abstain 3.
 Ratification of all acts and resolutions of the Board of Directors and Management from the date of the last annual stockholders' meeting until the date of this meeting Printed Name and Signature of the ☐ Yes ☐ No ☐ Abstain Stockholder 4.
-Election of the members of the Board of Directors, including the Independent Directors, for the year 2023 Date Manuel B. Villar Manuel Paolo A. Villar Cynthia J. Javarez Camille A. Villar Frances Rosalie T. Coloma Justina F. Callangan Cherrylyn P. Caoile - - - - -
+Election of the members of the Board of Directors, including the Independent Directors, for the year 2023 Date Manuel B. Villar Manuel Paolo A. Villar Cynthia J. Javarez Camille A. Villar Frances Rosalie T. Coloma Justina F. Callangan Romulo L. Neri